solidi/writing/56-driven-to-optimize-for-nice.md

 The driver behaviors in this area were an odd edge case.
 I've never experienced such "niceness" with over twenty years behind heavy machines made of [steel cages and iron horses](https://medium.com/hackernoon/the-zen-of-motorcycling-and-programming-620907dbab2c).
 I've driven in other parts of the US, experiencing different regional driving attitudes, but this was different.

 The misbehavior occurred on Route 28, a single-laned two-way thoroughfare with businesses on each side.
 Traffic was a never-ending procession of vehicles in both directions.
 Every two hundred feet, a car would hurry out.
 Those who had the right of way paused to let them in, causing those uninitiated (like me) to stop uncomfortably.

-Indeed, *I have the right of way*.
+Indeed, *I had the right of way*.

 > I later discovered drivers gave access to the road, which otherwise would be denied entry for a significant time.
 As I made [wild turns](https://medium.com/@solidi/apps-doing-sh-t-f5ffa72140db) into busy intersections, my screaming kids egged me on.
 But fear not, I got a blink of the headlight before I entered.